rokucommunity/bslint/README.md

 # lint and fix basic code-style issues (see below)
 npx bslint --fix

-# lint and attempt to identify unused components and scripts
+# lint and attempt to identify unused components and scripts (see below)
 npx bslint --checkUsage
 ```